CamiloDelReal/project-users-products-comments-microservices-1/README.md

 - Model Mapper

 ### Others
-- Local and Local Docker deployment configuration files
+- Script for packaging services
+- Script for building docker images for services
-- Docker files to deployment inside docker
+- Docker compose deployment script
 - You may need to configure some paths, credentials and urls inside configuration files based on you environment